Bott periodicity and stable quantum classes: Abstract

 \section{Abstract}

 We use Bott periodicity to relate previously defined quantum classes to certain ``exotic Chern classes'' on $BU$.
 This provides an interesting computational and theoretical framework for some Gromov-Witten invariants connected with cohomological field theories.
-This framework has applications to study of higher dimensional aspects of Hofer geometry of $ \mathbb{CP} ^{n}$, one of which we discuss here.
-The form of the main theorem, invites us to also speculate here on some ``quantum'' variants of Mumford's original conjecture (Madsen-Weiss theorem) on the cohomology of stable moduli space of Riemann surfaces. \end {abstract}
+This framework has applications to study of higher dimensional, Hamiltonian rigidity aspects of Hofer geometry of $ \mathbb{CP} ^{n}$, one of which we discuss here. \end {abstract}